WINTER HAVEN — Legoland Florida Resort is poised to leap across Cypress Gardens Boulevard.

-Less than a year after opening an onsite LEGOLAND Hotel, Legoland has filed plans for a lakeside resort with 166 single-story duplex units, a pool, two ponds and a 12,000-square-foot clubhouse.
+Less than a year after opening an onsite LEGOLAND Hotel, Legoland has filed plans for a lakeside resort with 166 single-story duplex units, a pool, two ponds, and a 12,000 square-foot clubhouse.

-Merlin Entertainments Group, corporate owner of Legoland, calls it “Project Oasis” in plans submitted to the Southwest Florida Water Management District for a Statewide Environmental Resource Permit.
+Merlin Entertainments Group, the corporate owner of Legoland, calls it “Project Oasis” in plans submitted to the Southwest Florida Water Management District for a Statewide Environmental Resource Permit.

-Merlin filed 15 pages of final construction documents to the district’s Brooksville office Dec.
+Merlin filed 15 pages of final construction documents to the district’s Brooksville office on Dec.
 7. District staff is still reviewing details of the project, a spokeswoman said.

 The project would be built on 57.7 acres of vacant land adjacent to Lake Dexter behind the Winter Haven Square shopping center, which is across Cypress Gardens Boulevard from the Legoland parking lot.

 The resort would be Legoland’s first expansion beyond the boundaries of Cypress Gardens, the venerable theme park purchased by Merlin in 2010.
 The current resort occupies 150 acres entirely on the west side of Cypress Gardens Boulevard.

 A spokesman for Legoland Florida declined specific comments on the project.